It just feels right?

 I don’t blame anyone.
 I was the same.

 Dieting and body shame caused emotional bankruptcy; food addiction is relentless; I get it.

 What if challenging circumstances are an indicator from the universe that the thing you are pursuing isn’t a “not for me” sign or maybe what’s going on is fear, or doubt, or backsliding into old ways that operate in will power and it’s way more comfortable to blame your affliction.
 Maybe you cling to your hope without wavering; not because you think can “hold on” long enough you just don’t know-how.

 A rising truth seeker, a committed learner, deeply inspired and connected, recovered food addict.
 Like most, my life has had wild speed bumps, beautiful stories and mixed blessings now I see it is all as small blips on the map compared to my absolute truth…that is;

 My pinky swear, wink and a handshake, all-in promise, 100% with guts -promise to God.
 (Stay with me…you can call “God” whatever you want.)
 I didn’t always let God be for me, so honestly hang in there.

 What is your promise?

 Can you shine a light on your promise?

 I am super curious.
 What would happen if your life was a perfect set up for your absolute success?

-Perhaps this is not a light conversation but it is something deeper.
-Maybe our promise is also the definition of our happiness: beautiful in its emptiness and simplicity.
-Because it feels so right.
+Perhaps this is not a light conversation, but it is something more profound.
+Maybe our promise is also the definition of our happiness: beautiful in its emptiness and simplicity because it feels so right.